jhudson8/restful-redux/examples/01-github-profile-viewer/README.md

 --------------------------------------------------------
 This demonstrates simple model XHR fetching, showing loading status and viewing final model details or error results.

-Everything in this folder is boilerplate to get the app running.
+There are only meta files here.
 See [./lib/profile-page](./lib/profile-page) for meaningful example.

 ## Installation